spacetelescope/poppy/docs/wfe.rst

 Representing sources of wavefront error
 =======================================

-When used for Fraunhofer-domain propagation, POPPY supports expressing aberrations as if they were applied in a pupil plane.
+POPPY allows you to introduce wavefront error at any plane in an optical system through use of a wavefront error optical element.
+For Fraunhofer-domain propagation, the optical element types discussed here will act as pupil-conjugate planes.
 Currently, there is the `~poppy.ZernikeWFE` optical element to represent wavefront error as a combination of Zernike terms, and the `~poppy.ParameterizedWFE` optical element that offers the ability to specify basis sets other than Zernikes.

 ZernikeWFE
 ----------

-For use in POPPY calculations, the `~poppy.ZernikeWFE` analytic optical element provides a way to introduce wavefront error as a combination of Zernike terms.
+The `~poppy.ZernikeWFE` analytic optical element provides a way to introduce wavefront error as a combination of Zernike terms.
 The Zernike terms are both ordered in and normalized in the convention of Noll 1976. [#noll1976]_ This means that the polynomial terms carry a normalization factor to make :math:`\int_0^{2\pi} \int_0^1 Z_j^2\,\rho\,d\rho\,d\theta = \pi.` Additionally, the standard deviation of the optical path difference over the disk for any given term will be 1.0 meters.
-(See :ref:`zernike_normalization` for details on how this might impact your calculations.)

 Now, 1.0 meters is a lot of OPD, so coefficients supplied to ZernikeWFE for realistic situations will typically be on the order of the wavelength of light being passed through the system.
+For example, for 100 nanometers RMS wavefront error in a particular term, the coefficient would be 100e-9 *meters*.
+(For information on representing certain values of peak-to-valley wavefront error, see :ref:`zernike_normalization`.)

 To construct a ZernikeWFE optical element, the following keyword arguments are used: